metarhia/metarhia.com/application/resources/content/partnership/outsourcing.md

-# Сollaboration offer for an outsourcing company
+# Collaboration offer for an outsourcing company

 We propose knowledge transfer and access to top talents and experts.
 Use best practices from the creators of Metarhia & Node.js.
 Our mission is to make Node.js